tomrus88/OpenLumina/README.md

 ## Getting started

 1. Build or download precompiled version of the plugin and put it into your IDA\plugins directory
-2. Copy hexrays.crt certificate file provided by Lumina server owner to your IDA install directory
+2. Copy your hexrays*.crt certificate file(s) provided by Lumina server owner to your IDA install directory

 ## Building plugin